dannyf620/angular-universal/README.md

 ## Angular Universal

-The changes required for the use of server side renderig are in the commit  `angular Universal`
+The changes required for the use of server side renderig are in the commit  `angular Universal` hash `ea02f54223a99a05fdc7d504aa4bba1f2c446d6f`

 ## Build